 The Topkapi Palace takes you into the fantastical, incredible world of the sultans.
 It was from here that the sultans of the Ottoman Era carved out an empire that would extend up into Europe and down through the Middle East.

 Topkapi Palace is one of the famous tourist attractions.
 Rich in the history of the Ottoman Empire, the Topkapi Palace is surrounded by five kilometres (3.1 miles) of a stone wall with 27 towers.

-There was a time when It was an official royal residence of the Ottoman Empire Sultans and seat of the Turkish government, and now it is a museum which is considered as one of the oldest places of the world.
+There was a time when It was an official royal residence of the Ottoman Empire Sultans and the seat of the Turkish government, and now it is a museum which is considered one of the oldest places in the world.
 Its lavish interior with exuberant tiling and magnificent jewels shows the Ottoman’s power.
 The museum takes care of the harem’s quarter, where the government worked at one time, Sultan’s old weapons, clocks, and jewels.
-Its architecture is amazing and being on the hill which overlooks the Sea of Marmara, the Bosphorus, and the Golden Horn makes it surreal sight.
+Its architecture is amazing and being on the hill which overlooks the Sea of Marmara, the Bosphorus, and the Golden Horn makes it a surreal sight.